l77l77/mbaytas.github.io/crazyflie.md

 cf.param.set_value('posCtlPid.xyVelMax', cf_max_vel)
 cf.param.set_value('posCtlPid.zVelMax', cf_max_vel)
 ```

 A slow speed limit drastically improves stability and safety.
 It lowers your probability of crashing, as well as the damage done <del>if</del> when you do.

+This is handy because we will be controlling the drone with position setpoint commands – we will tell it where to go, not how to go there.
+It's also handy because the speed limit set with internal parameters stays in effect even if tracking fails – so if we crash, we'll crash slow.

 Unfortunately, at this time, there is no way to set a rotational speed limit.
 It would have been very useful to be able to limit the yaw rate – our #1 reason for crashing at the moment is when the Crazyflie is unable to stabilize itself after rotating a little too eagerly.